 I will briefly share my example with dazne.net:

-He was a solopreneur, who ran an award-winning weblog/website.
+He was a Free Agent, who ran an award-winning weblog/website.
 He created his own platform on the web and built his tribe.
 He had what Kevin Kelly called 1,000 True Fans who supported his work endeavors.
 He designed products in the form of books, courses, webinars, etc, that helped others.
-He also offered consulting services to successful individuals and organizations through his work at Dazné™.
+He also offered consulting services to successful individuals and organizations through his work at Dazné®.

 My website, essentially serves two kinds of audiences:

-- readers who read everything I write about (weblog).
+- Readers who read everything I write about (weblog).
 They (my “tribe”) care about the same things as I do, and they show up for themselves because they believe what I believe (my WHY).
-And,

-As shared in an earlier piece, one of my goals for my legacy project, Dazné™, and the weblog is certainly a part of that, is to write 2,000 pieces over a period of 40 years.
-Putting out one piece every week will take me there.
+As shared in an earlier piece, one of my goals for my legacy project, Dazné®, and the weblog is certainly a part of that, is to write 2,000 pieces over a period of 40 years.
+Putting out one piece every week should take me there.
 Remember, process determines outcome.

 My hope with the weblog is that others will find it of value regardless of when they read it so they can apply what they have learned here to help them be the best they can be.
 I strive to write with permanence in mind so that my writing is always valuable regardless of when it’s read.